prodo-dev/prodo/docs/content/02_basics/eslint-plugin.md

 # Usage

-If you already have an Eslint configuration, add the Prodo plugin to the plugins section.
+If you already have an ESLint configuration, add the Prodo plugin to the plugins section.

 ```json